 - Reserve Commission as a 2nd Lieutenant

 - National Guard Commission as a 2nd Lieutenant

 - Minor in Leadership Studies

 - Attend classes 1-3 times per week

 - Attend a hands-on-training lab for 3 hours, once a week

 - Attend physical training 1-3 times per week

-- Help with projects (Football Games, Veteran's Day Parade, Blood Drive, Community Services), Attend Lab (3 hours) once every week and go to summer camp
+- Help with community events (Football Games, Veteran's Day Parade, Blood Drive, Community Services

 - Basic Leadership Skills

 - Basic Soldier Skills (navigation, riflery, military orientation)